-Type of event
+Type of event Mechanism

-Mechanism

-A) Letters of support for booklets & publications

-Requests for letters of support for publications must be sent to the Office of the Executive Mayor.
-Only letters signed by the Executive Mayor will be considered official.

-B) Appearances or representation at

-Requests for appearances or representation at events should be sent to the office of the Executive

-C) Event permit process

-An application for an event permit, must be submitted to the Corporate Services permit office.

-D) Event logistics assistance

-Event organisers, e.g. National Departments request that the Drakenstein Municipality's ED and Tourism division assists them with local logistics and planning.
+- A) Letters of support for Requests for letters of support for publications must booklets & publications be sent to the Office of the Executive Mayor.
+Only letters signed by the Executive Mayor will be considered official. - B) Appearances orRequests for appearances or representation at events should be sent to the office of the Executive - C) Event permit process An application for an event permit, must be submitted to the Corporate Services permit office. - D) Event logistics Event organisers, e.g. National Departments request assistance that the Drakenstein Municipality's ED and Tourism division assists them with local logistics and planning.

-E) Enabler

-The Municipality creates an event friendly environment, enabling event organisers to obtain the necessary guidance and approvals for their events.
-This includes facilitating the promotion of low-carbon event delivery in keeping with the This is facilitated through the Event Permit office.
-The Municipality creates an enabling environment for events by creating a co-ordination function which enables event organisers to interact with all required
+Enabler The Municipality creates an event friendly environment, enabling event organisers to obtain the necessary guidance and approvals for their events.
+This includes facilitating the promotion of low-carbon event delivery in keeping with the F) Event Permitting This is facilitated through the Event Permit office.
+The Municipality creates an enabling environment for events by creating a co-ordination function which enables event organisers to interact with all required Municipality services.